Recently Viewed Topics

 Another major concern for organizations is to determine compliance with site policy, industry standards (such as the Center for Internet Security (CIS) benchmarks) or legislation (such as Sarbanes-Oxley, Gramm-Leach-Bliley or HIPAA).
 Organizations that accept credit card information must demonstrate compliance with the Payment Card Industry (PCI) standards.
 There have been quite a few well-publicized cases where the credit card information for millions of customers was breached.
 This represents a significant financial loss to the banks responsible for covering the payments and heavy fines or loss of credit card acceptance capabilities by the breached merchant or processor.

 Credentialed scans can perform any operation that a local user can perform.
-The level of scanning is dependant on the privileges granted to the user account that Nessus is configured to use.
+The level of scanning is dependent on the privileges granted to the user account that Nessus is configured to use.

 Non-privileged users with local access on Linux systems can determine basic security issues, such as patch levels or entries in the /etc/passwd file.
 For more comprehensive information, such as system configuration data or file permissions across the entire system, an account with “root” privileges is required.